- You may already know that, but ZoneAlarm Security is a bundle of advanced PC protection tools.

 All things considered, if you’re worried about compatibility issues between your VPN service and ZoneAlarm, you can rest assured.

-ZoneAlarm Security has several VPN configuration options, and most of them are set to run automatically.
+ZoneAlarm Security has several VPN configuration options, and most of them are set to run automatically, so if you have a ZoneAlarm VPN problem, check your configuration.

 Even if you’ve tampered with the firewall’s settings, creating rules to allow VPN traffic and whitelisting the VPN software on your computer couldn’t be easier.